swapnil99jakhi/JakhiMiniProject/1_Requirements/Readme.md

 * It will work on all OS platforms.

 ## How:
-* It will use the source code from the two programs which will take the input as the user's country.
+* It will use the source code from the two programs which will take the input as the user's city.

 # Detail requirements
 ## High Level Requirements: